Paul Oscher

 Paul Allan Oscher (February 26, 1947 – April 18, 2021) was an American blues singer, songwriter, and instrumentalist.
 Primarily a harmonica player, he was the first permanent white member of Muddy Waters' band.

-Background

-Oscher was born in Brooklyn, New York.
-He was married to the Pulitzer Prize-winning playwright, Suzan-Lori Parks, from 2001 to 2011.
+Early life

+Oscher was born in Brooklyn, New York City.
+He began playing harmonica at the age of 12, and began playing professionally at 15 with Little Jimmy Mae.
+He named John Lee Williamson as a major influence.

 Career

-He first began playing harmonica at the age of 12.
-His career as a musician began at the age of 15 when he played for the musician Little Jimmy Mae.
-He named John Lee Williamson as a major influence.

 Oscher met Muddy Waters in the mid-1960s.
 After Big Walter Horton failed to show up for a gig, Oscher played harmonica as a member of the Muddy Waters Blues Band from 1967 until 1972.
 He was the first white musician in Muddy's band, and lived in Muddy's house on Chicago's South Side, where Oscher shared the basement with the blues pianist Otis Spann.
 Oscher recorded with Muddy for Chess Records.